GKnirps/ukidek/year-04.md

 #### Addition

-I spent most of the time yesterday to get up to date on what is going on in the fortress.
+I spent most of today to get up to date on what is going on in the fortress.
 For the last two years, I mostly relayed work orders and took inventory, so I was not really up to whatever important stuff was going on.

 #### nobility and holdings